Trauma Therapist Near Me &

 People suffering from PTSD may avoid their feelings as well as any activities and locations that are associated with the trauma, some to the extent where they become emotionally numb (they avoid feeling any emotion at all).
 This is not a healthy way of dealing with trauma and can lead to feelings of isolation, becoming withdrawn and missing out on previous activities that may have been enjoyable.

 This is just a selection of symptoms that are associated with PTSD; depression, anxiety, self-medication and self-harm can also be symptoms of PTSD.
+A PTSD specialist near me can help with all these symptoms.

-What PTSD treatment options are available?
+What PTSD treatment options are available that a PTSD specialist can help with?

 There are many PTSD treatment options including therapies and medications, if you feel medication may be helpful then it is best to contact your GP, however if you are wanting to try therapy then contacting a PTSD psychologist could be helpful.
 The next step is to choose the type of therapy you would like the psychologist to be specialised in.
 Any therapy that enables individuals to confront their trauma and learn to live with their experiences may be useful for people with PTSD.
 Face to face trauma therapy can include eye movement desensitisation, exposure therapy and CBT.